A rise in adult learners aged 60+

 “This increase in older generations studying proves that learning is more accessible than ever before.
 We work incredibly hard to ensure that we adapt our courses for the young and young at heart.
 Many of our courses come with the option of studying online or via a paper-based study pack where course materials are sent to your home.
 We know that this is often a preferred method of studying with our more mature adult learners.

-"Our student support team and personal tutors are also on hand to guide students through their course, and for those with additional needs we can provide our materials in larger fonts or on coloured paper where required.
+"Our learner services team and personal tutors are also on hand to guide students through their course, and for those with additional needs we can provide our materials in larger fonts or on coloured paper where required.
 Making learning more accessible is always going to be one of our top priorities and we hope to see more retirees benefit from learning with us.”

 You can read John, Marilyn and Linda's stories in full on our blog, and we thank them for being a great inspiration to others looking to study later on in life.
 They're proof that you're never too old to learn!